What Is ITSM? Everything You Need to Know About IT Service Management

 - Increase team accountability and productivity

 Matrices should be developed to measure both the successes and the failures of each process.
-After defining the parameters, manage all of the measurements in a single place so that you can use the information to define trends and make changes to continuously improve your processes.
+After defining parameters, manage all of the measurements in a single place.
+That way, you can use the information to define trends and make changes to continuously improve your processes.

 IT success is not an accident.
 It is the considered, deliberate implementation of IT service delivery excellence.
 This is not achieved overnight, but rather as a series of coordinated transitional steps to achieve a desired improvement.
-With proper planning, communications, and implementation, ITIL or a similar framework and ITSM can position your company for both present and future growth and profitability.
+With proper planning, communications, and implementation, ITIL or a similar framework and ITSM can position your company for growth and profitability.

-For a deeper dive into ITIL processes, and how to implement an effective ITIL-based approach to IT service delivery, don't miss the following white paper: ITIL Made Easy - ITSM Processes and Best Practices.
+Find out how to implement an effective ITIL-based approach to IT service delivery, in our white paper, ITIL Made Easy: ITSM Processes and Best Practices.

 You might also be interested in